MeRupamGanguly/Golang-Deltas/README.md

 - `$pull`: Removes all instances of a value from an array.
 - `$rename`: Renames a field.
 - `$project`: Reshapes documents by including, excluding, or transforming fields.
-- `$elemMatch`: Matches documents that contain an array field with at least one element that matches all the specified query criteria.
+- `$elemMatch`: Matches documents that contain an array field with `at least one element` that matches `all` the specified query criteria.
 - `$all`: Matches arrays that contain all elements specified in the query.
 - `$size`: Matches arrays with a specific number of elements.
 - `$sort`: Orders documents.
 - `$limit`: Limits the number of documents.
 - `$skip`: Skips a specified number of documents.
 - `$match`: Filters documents.
 - `$unwind`: Imagine you have a collection where each document contains an array field.
-When you apply $unwind to an array field in a document, MongoDB will create separate documents where Each new document will have the same values for all other fields except the one array field, for each element of the array.
+When you apply $unwind to an array field in a document, MongoDB will create separate documents for each element of the array, where Each new document will have the same values for all other fields except the one array field.][]

 ```json
 {